electricbookworks/electric-book/samples/text/01-01-plain-text.md

 cases \\ Scandal in Bohemia \\ letter
 -->

-> "MY DEAR MR. SHERLOCK HOLMES,--You really did it very well.
+> "*My Dear Mr. Sherlock Holmes*{:.smallcaps},---You really did it very well.
 You took me in completely.
 Until after the alarm of fire, I had not a suspicion.
 But then, when I found how I had betrayed myself, I began to think.
 I had been warned against you months ago.
 I had been told that if the King employed an agent it would certainly be you.
 And your address had been given me.
 Yet, with all this, you made me reveal what you wanted to know.
 Even after I became suspicious, I found it hard to think evil of such a dear, kind old <!-- index: clergy -->clergyman.
-But, you know, *I have been trained* as an actress myself.
+But, you know, I have been trained as an actress myself.
 Male costume is nothing new to me.
 I often take advantage of the freedom which it gives.
 I sent John, the coachman, to watch you, ran up stairs, got into my walking-clothes, as I call them, and came down just as you departed.
 >
 > "Well, I followed you to your door, and so made sure that I was really an object of interest to the celebrated Mr. Sherlock Holmes.
 Then I, rather imprudently, wished you good-night, and started for the Temple to see my husband.
 >
 > "We both thought the best resource was flight, when pursued by so formidable an antagonist; so you will find the nest empty when you call to-morrow.
 As to the photograph, your client may rest in peace.
 I love and am loved by a better man than he. <!-- index: King of Bohemia -->The King may do what he will without hindrance from one whom he has cruelly wronged.
 I keep it only to safeguard myself, and to preserve a weapon which will always secure me from any steps which he might take in the future.
 I leave a photograph which he might care to possess; and I remain, dear Mr. Sherlock Holmes,
 >
 > <!-- index: -Adler, Irene -->"Very truly yours,\\
-> "IRENE NORTON, née ADLER."
+> "*Irene Norton*{:.smallcaps}, *née* *Adler*{:.smallcaps}."
 > {:.valediction}
 {:.letter #letter}

-"What a woman--oh, what a woman!" cried the King of Bohemia, when we had all three read this epistle.
+"What a woman---oh, what a woman!" cried the King of Bohemia, when we had all three read this epistle.
 "Did I not tell you how quick and resolute she was?
 Would she not have made an admirable queen?
 Is it not a pity that she was not on my level?"

 "From what I have seen of the lady she seems indeed to be on a very different level to your Majesty," said Holmes coldly.
 "I am sorry that I have not been able to bring your Majesty's business to a more successful conclusion."